-“Baby Proofing” Your Home When Your Child Is Blind or Visually Impaired
+“Baby Proofing” Your Home When Your Child Is Blind or Low Vision

-Your first and most basic consideration in adapting your home to meet your blind baby’s special needs is safety.
+Your first and most basic consideration in adapting your home to meet your blind or low vision baby’s special needs is safety.
 Take a look at your infant’s immediate surroundings—such as the crib, changing table, and playpen—and check for the following concerns:

-- Because infants and toddlers tend to chew or suck on any toys or household objects that they get their hands on, be sure anything within your baby’s reach is too big to be swallowed.
+- Infants and toddlers tend to chew or suck on any toys or household objects that they get their hands on, be sure anything within your baby’s reach is too big to be swallowed.

-- Also see that larger toys or objects don’t have smaller, removable parts that could be chewed or pulled off and swallowed.
+- See that larger toys or objects don’t have smaller, removable parts that could be chewed or pulled off and swallowed.

 - Be sure that cords from window shades and blinds are out of reach.
 Babies and toddlers are apt to play with them and get entangled.

-When Your Visually Impaired Child Is on the Move
+When Your Blind or Low Vision Child Is on the Move

-Parents, in general, worry about their children’s safety, but the parents of children with visual impairments often feel additional concern.
+Parents, in general, worry about their children’s safety, but the parents of children with blindness or low vision often feel additional concern.
 When a child can’t see the surrounding environment clearly, or at all, it’s essential to pay special attention to maintaining a safe environment.
-Although a number of measures can help keep your baby safe while she’s still an infant, her first attempts at crawling or creeping mark a new stage in her life and in yours as a parent.
-Once your child is no longer confined to the relative safety of the crib, playpen, infant seat, or blanket, she’ll need you to help her learn about the world around her but in a way that protects her from potential harm.
+Although a number of measures can help keep your baby safe while still an infant, first attempts at crawling or creeping mark a new stage in life and in yours as a parent.
+Once your child is no longer confined to the relative safety of the crib, playpen, infant seat, or blanket, they will need your help to learn about the world, but in a way that protects from potential harm.
 This is true for all children, but a child who can’t see possible hazards and obstacles needs to explore within an environment that’s been prescreened for safety.